TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-However, they don't work for `WinRM`:
+However, they don't work for WinRM:

 <br />